mickiedd/carnd_t1p5/writeup_template.md

 ![alt text][image3]

-the overlap of the window is 0.5
+The overlap of the window is 0.5

 It seems that the max scale of 3 is enough for this project.